funpinchta94736/name/README.md

-The Ford Model T, introduced in 1908, revolutionized automobile manufacturing by being the first mass-produced car, making automobiles affordable for the average person.
+The Stutz Bearcat, introduced in 1912 but popular throughout the 1920s, was a legendary sports car known for its speed and performance, often used in motorsport competitions.